How to Prepare for Karnataka PGCET in Three Months?

 • Solve a previous year’s question paper to know the difficulty level and where you stand.

-• Analyse the strengths and weaknesses.
+• Analyse the strong and weak areas.
 Additionally, this helps understand the difficulty level and topic-wise weightage to evaluate the important topics.

 • After analysing the strengths and weaknesses, devise a study plan to prepare within 11 weeks.